jackhugh/php-framework/README.md

 ```php
 View::render(string $filename, array $data = [], bool $sanetize = true);
 ```
-`$filename` should be relative to `App/views/` and `$data` contains an array of values indexed by variable name.
+The `$filename` should be relative to `App/views/` and the `$data` array contains values indexed by variable name.
 By default it will sanetize all input according to `htmlentities()` but can be disabled by passing false as a third argument.

 ```php
 $data = [
 	'username' => $this->request->params->username